 USDA discrimination was the primary engine of Black land loss, but not the only one.
 Heir property — land passed down without a will, leaving all descendants as co-owners of fractional shares — has been called the leading cause of involuntary Black land loss by the Federation of Southern Cooperatives.

-The process is brutally simple:
+The process is brutally simple.

-- Forced partition sale: Any single heir can ask the court for a partition sale, forcing the entire property to auction
+- Forced partition sale — any single heir can ask the court for a partition sale, forcing the entire property to auction

-- Speculator capture: Partition sales draw speculators, not community buyers — the land sells for a fraction of its worth, enriching the speculator and stripping the remaining heirs
+- Speculator capture — partition sales draw speculators, not community buyers.
+The land sells for a fraction of its worth, enriching the speculator and stripping the remaining heirs

 The Emergency Land Fund, established in 1972 by Robert S. Browne, estimated Black Americans were losing 500,000 acres per year to heir property issues and tax sales (Wood & Gilbert, The Review of Black Political Economy, 2000).
 The Uniform Partition of Heirs Property Act (UPHPA), now adopted in roughly 20 states, addresses forced sales.
 It lets co-owners buy out the heir who wants to sell and requires a fair market appraisal before any auction.